 Why Consumer Judging?

 We make choices everyday: what to eat, what to wear, what to buy.
-Consumer Choices teaches decision making based on information learned and studied and on facts that have been collected.
+Consumer Judging teaches decision making based on information learned and studied and on facts that have been collected.

-4-H Consumer Choices is open to any 4-H member--boy or girl.
+4-H Consumer Judging is open to any 4-H member--boy or girl.